Jayburd727/Projects/README.md

 - **Link:** Superhero Card Game Folder

 ### A* Algorithm
 - **Description:** An algorithm focused around game AI that is optimal in traversing and pathfinding.
-It finds the most optimal and efficient path from source to goal.
+It finds the most optimal and efficient path from the source to the goal.
 - **Link:** Superhero Card Game Folder

 ### Dialogue Script